scottolsonjr/scriptlink-core/README.md

-ScriptLink Core
+ScriptLink Core (Retired)
 ===============

+**Check out the [updated project site](https://rarelysimple.github.io/RarelySimple.AvatarScriptLink/) and [repository](https://github.com/rarelysimple/RarelySimple.AvatarScriptLink)!**

 ScriptLink Core is a C# framework support the creation of Netsmart Avatar ScriptLink-compatible SOAP Web Services.
 This Class Library code would be compiled into a DLL and imported into your ScriptLink Project.

-This project has been migrated to a new project, [ScriptLinkStandard](https://rcskids.github.io/ScriptLinkStandard/).
-Numerous improvements and enhancements were made in this updated project.
+This project has been migrated to a new project, [RarelySimple.AvatarScriptLink](https://rarelysimple.github.io/RarelySimple.AvatarScriptLink/).
+Numerous fixes, improvements, and enhancements are included in this new project.

 Project Goals
 =============